FHIR Client (@repo/fhir)

 FHIR Server Base URL (iss)

-• Purpose: The base URL of the FHIR R4 server you intend to connect to.
-This is also known as the "Issuer" (iss) URL in SMART on FHIR terminology.
+- Purpose: The base URL of the FHIR R4 server you intend to connect to.
+This is also known as the "Issuer" (

-• Primarily set via the SMART_ISS environment variable.
+- Primarily set via the

-• A fallback to the FHIR_BASE_URL environment variable is also supported by the configuration helper (getSmartConfigFromEnv).
+FHIR_BASE_URLenvironment variable is also supported by the configuration helper (getSmartConfigFromEnv).

-• Usage: This URL is crucial.
+- Usage: This URL is crucial.
 It's used to:

-• Become the base URL for all subsequent FHIR API calls made by the initialized client.
+aud(audience) parameter in the OAuth 2.0 authorization request. - Become the base URL for all subsequent FHIR API calls made by the initialized client.

 SMART on FHIR Environment Variables / Options